whitef0x0/node-email-verification/README.md

 - **transportOptions**: the options that will be passed to `nodemailer.createTransport`.
 - **verifyMailOptions**: the options that will be passed to `nodemailer.createTransport({...}).sendMail` when sending an email for verification.
 You must include `${URL}` somewhere in the `html` and/or `text` fields to put the URL in these strings.
-- **sendConfirmationEmail**: send an email upon the user verifiying their account to notify them of verification.
+- **shouldSendConfirmation**: send an email upon the user verifiying their account to notify them of verification.
 - **confirmMailOptions**: the options that will be passed to `nodemailer.createTransport({...}).sendMail` when sending an email to notify the user that their account has been verified.
 You must include `${URL}` somewhere in the `html` and/or `text` fields to put the URL in these strings.

 - **hashingFunction**: the function that hashes passwords.
 Must take four parameters `password, tempUserData, insertTempUser, callback` and return `insertTempUser(hash, tempUserData, callback)`.